EDCD/EDDI/Amazon Polly.md

 ## Choose a Region

 1. In the AWS Management Console, use the region selector in the top-right corner.
-2. Choose a region near your usual location to reduce speech synthesis latency, such as `us-east-1`, `eu-west-1`, or another region where Amazon Polly is available.
+2. Choose a region near your usual location to reduce speech synthesis latency, such as `us-east-1`, `us-west-2`, `eu-west-1`, or another region where Amazon Polly is available.
+3. If you want neural voices, choose a region where Amazon Polly returns neural voices for the languages you use.
+Some valid Polly regions may return only standard voices.
-3. Note the region code.
+4. Note the region code.
 EDDI needs the region code, not the display name.

 ## Create Limited IAM Permissions